ivy-llc/ivy/docs/partial_source/contributing/7_containers.rst

 Container instance methods are methods which are specific to the container itself.
-A few examples include `ivy.Container.map`_ which is used for mapping a function to all leaves of the container, `ivy.Container.all_true`_ which determines if all container leaves evaluate to boolean `True`, and `ivy.Container.to_iterator`_ returns an iterator for traversing the leaves of the container.
+A few examples include `ivy.Container.map`_ which is used for mapping a function to all leaves of the container, `ivy.Container.all_true`_ which determines if all container leaves evaluate to boolean `True`, and `ivy.Container.to_iterator`_ which returns an iterator for traversing the leaves of the container.

 There are many more examples, check out the abstract `ContainerBase`_ class to see some more!